kutt27/kutt27/README.md

 Dubiously i'm interested in understanding randomness. {first draft made, but needs a lot of fix to be good}

-Sometimes I have a plan to make my blog versatile.  <a href="https://reflection.amals.xyz" target="_blank" rel="noopener">Reflection</a>.
-Although, I currently in a state of whether to change the name "Reflection" to something else even though I really don't want to.
+Blog: <a href="https://reflection.amals.xyz" target="_blank" rel="noopener">Reflection</a>

 You can also visit my drafted portfolio at the profile link to the left of this README.
 I haven't updated my work their.
 Will do soon, when that happens, you won't be reading this.
+Guess there will never be a polished portfolio as works keeps growing.

 Some projects:
 - <a href="https://golang.amals.xyz" target="_blank" rel="noopener">golangdocs</a>